 Interstate 295 is part of High Priority Corridor 60: Providence Beltline Corridor.

 Interstate 295 was approved as part of the Interstate Urban Numerology by the American Association of State Highway Officials (AASHO) on November 13, 1958.
 Interstate 295 was planned in 1960, with construction commencing in 1965.
 Work on the freeway finished in June 1975.3

 Dan Moraseski writes that current Interstate 295 was always planned as I-295.
 The beltway east of I-95 was later changed to Interstate 895 though, perhaps when transportation officials realized it would not extend straight across I-95 at the south intersection.

 The original plan for the beltway in Rhode Island originated along Route 37, likely at Interstate 295, and took the route east across the Providence River.
 From there the loop turned north along the East Shore Expressway to Route 114 and further to the north end of Interstate 295.
-Later it was planned to travel roughly along Route 138 and Multi State Route 136 from I-95 to I-195.
+The Narragansett Bay Crossing was eventually approved in December 1968.

 A $6 million project realigned the ramp from Interstate 95 south to I-295 south in Attleboro to both improve geometric deficiencies and reduce truck roll overs.
 The project replaced the original ramp designed to accommodate a loop ramp from unconstructed I-895 north to I-95 south.
 Work commenced in July 2015 and was completed in Spring 2017.4,5